Stock Market: Sensex, Nifty ends lower

-In the stock market the domestic benchmark indices has settled trading in loss.
-BSE Sensex ended 12 points lower at 38,129 and Nifty 50 index declined 21 points to settle at 11,194.
+In the stock market the domestic benchmark indices has ended lower.
+The domestic benchmark indices BSE Sensex and NSE Nifty has settled trading in loss.
+The BSE Sensex ended 0.5% lower at 37,934 while the NSE Nifty 50 index fell 0.6%at 11,128.

-The top gainers in the market are Reliance Industries, HCL Technologies, Sun Pharma, IndusInd Bank, Infosys, Wipro, Nestle India, Hindustan Unilever and Eicher Motors.
-The top losers in the market were Zee Entertainment, Hindalco, Axis Bank, State Bank of India, GAIL India, Grasim Industries, JSW Steel, ICICI Bank, Bharti Infratel and Tata Motors.
+The top gainers in the market were Asian paints, HCL Tech, Infosys, TCS and BPCL.
+The top losers in the market were ICICI, Zee Entertainment, HDFC Bank, Axis Bank and IndusInd Bank.

-All the 11 sector gauges, barring the index of information technology companies, compiled by the National Stock Exchange were trading lower.
-The overall market breadth was negative as 1,584 shares closed lower while 1,067 ended higher on the BSE.
+In the BSE, 1790 shares ended in loss while 857 ended in gain.
+161 remained firm.
+The market breadth was negative with 1,310 stocks under performing while 538 stocks advanced.

 Post Your Comments